 It’s important to note that chain hoists already have true vertical lift built in, but many prefer the smooth operation of wire rope.
-Also, there are some European hoists designed to minimize hook drift with an oversized wire rope drum, however, this doesn’t eliminate the problem.
+Also, there are some European hoists designed to minimize hook drift with an oversized wire rope drum, however, this doesn’t eliminate the problem completely.

 Have an application for precision lifting?
 Contact us!
 We’ll assist you to find the equipment that best meets your needs and budget.

 Want more Hoist Guy?
-Read some of our other blogs posts to answer questions such as: Why Not Just Anyone Should Fix Your Hoist or check out this old school diagram showing the mechanical advantage of tackle systems.
+Read some of our other blogs posts to answer questions such as: Why Not Just Anyone Should Fix Your Hoist or read the Hoist Guy's comparison of American-made versus Imported Hoists.